-Previously gonorrhoea has always been referred to as having “The Grip or The Clap”.
+Previously gonorrhea has always been referred to as having “The Grip or The Clap”.
 It is a disease that is really very contagious.
-The cause of it is the bacteria called Neissera gonorrhoea bacterium which will develop and live in your bodies mucus membranes, it likes the very damp conditions and because of this it can more than likely be present in the female’s fallopian tube, urethra and their cervixes.
-For men it is in their anus and mouth areas.
+The cause of it is the bacteria called Neisseria gonorrhoeae bacterium which will develop and live in your bodies mucus membranes, it likes the very damp conditions and because of this, it can more than likely be present in the female’s fallopian tube, urethra, and their cervixes.
+For men, it is in their anus and mouth areas.

-Data in the United States of America is showing that it is one of the most frequent infections for a male to have, and that when a positive test is confirmed most of its sufferers do not even realise that they actually have it in the place.
-Due to a serious lack of any outward symptoms it is one of the hard to spot viruses.
+Data in the United States of America is showing that it is one of the most frequent infections for a male to have and that when a positive test is confirmed most of its sufferers do not even realize that they actually have it in the place.
+Due to a serious lack of any outward symptoms, it is one of the hard to spot viruses.

 If you think you have been exposed to or have the virus your first course of action should be to get tested to see if you are actually infected.
-The easiest way to perform the test is to give a urine sample although swabs can also be taken from your anus, throat and urethra, if you test for gonorrhoea it is most certain that the chlamydia bacterium will also be present as well.
+The easiest way to perform the test is to give a urine sample although swabs can also be taken from your anus, throat, and urethra if you test for gonorrhea it is almost certain that the chlamydia bacterium will also be present as well.